 Does the EAA Apply to Existing Products After The June 28, 2025 Deadline?

-One detail of the European Accessibility Act (EAA) that isn’t 100% clear (and confused us) comes courtesy of the first line Article 2, Scope:
+One detail of the European Accessibility Act (EAA) that isn’t 100% clear on the surface comes courtesy of the first line Article 2, Scope:

 1. This Directive applies to the following products placed on the market after 28 June 2025: